 The book Statistical Parametric Mapping: The Analysis of Functional Brain Images (2007) provides the background and methodology for the analysis of all types of brain imaging data, from functional magnetic resonance imaging to magnetoencephalography.
 Critically, "Statistical Parametric Mapping" provides a widely accepted conceptual framework which allows treatment of all these different modalities.
 The book takes the reader from the basic concepts underlying the analysis of neuroimaging data to cutting edge approaches that would be difficult to find in any other source.
 The material is presented in an incremental way so that the reader can understand the precedents for each new development.
 This book will be particularly useful to neuroscientists engaged in any form of brain mapping; who have to contend with the real-world problems of data analysis and understanding the techniques they are using.
 It is primarily a scientific treatment and a didactic introduction to the analysis of brain imaging data.
 It can be used as both a textbook for students and scientists starting to use the techniques, as well as a reference for practicing neuroscientists.

 Introductory articles are also provided in the earlier book Human Brain Function.
 PDFs of draft versions of book chapters are available online:

 There is a SPM WikiBook, which is written and maintained by the international SPM community.
-The wiki allows users to read and edit the content for free.
-The end results will be mature, up-to-date and broad repositories for information on SPM.
 Please do take a look at the SPM wiki and feel free to contribute to it if you can.